 What does that mean?
 Under McKinney-Vento, students are experiencing homelessness if:

-- Share housing with other persons due to loss of housing, economic hardship, or similar reason
+- Share housing with other people due to loss of housing, economic hardship, or similar reasons

 - Live in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations

 - Live in an emergency or transitional shelter

 - Have a primary nighttime residence not designed for, or used as regular sleeping accommodation for human beings (storage units, garages, etc.)